manish0kuniyal/studmanag/README.md

+# TODO
-.
-On desktop screens, it will show the data in a paginated table with 10 students per page, including details like name, age, marks, roll number, class, city, and attendance.
-On mobile screens, the table will be replaced by individual cards that only show essential student information—name, age, marks, and roll number.
-The mobile view should have infinite scrolling, loading more students as the user scrolls down, while the desktop view will allow users to navigate through pages of data.
+- On desktop screens, the data will be displayed in a table format with 10 students per page, showing details like name, age, marks, roll number, class, city, and attendance(switch & delay).
+- On small screens, the table will switch to individual cards that show only the most important information—name, age, marks, and roll number(infi scroll & delay).
+- data from json file -> getStudents -> <component/>